visit-dav/visit/src/doc/cli_manual/functions.rst

   SetUltraScript(filename) -> integer

-filename : type
+filename : string
     The name of the file to be used as the ultra script when LoadUltra is called.

-return value : integer
+return type : CLI_return_t
     The SetUltraScript function returns 1.